-If the PEMS feeds back a flow to the tail pipe, this shall occur downstream of the sampling probe in a manner that does not affect during engine operation the nature of the exhaust gas at the sampling point(s).
-If the length of the sampling line is changed, the system transport times shall be verified and if necessary corrected.
+If the PEMS feeds part of the sample back to the exhaust flow, this shall occur downstream of the sampling probe in a manner that does not affect the nature of the exhaust gas at the sampling point(s).
+If the length of the sampling line is changed, the system transport times shall be verified and, if necessary, corrected.